NJ Killer With Manifesto, Step-By-Step Murder Plan Indicted By Grand Jury: Somerset Prosecutor

 On Thursday, April 25, David C. Shroitman was indicted for the Jan.
-30, 2024 murder of 27-year-old Mary Rose Fealey in Somerville, Somerset County Prosecutor John P. McDonald announced.
+30 murder of 27-year-old Mary Rose Fealey in Somerville, Somerset County Prosecutor John McDonald announced.

-Fealey, a Somerville resident was found by Somerville police responding to a 911 call, outside a residential complex on North Bridge Street Tuesday night, Jan.
-30. She had been returning home from a local business, he passenger door of her car wide open with her belongings spread throughout the front yard, the affidavit says.
+Fealey, a Somerville resident, was found by Somerville police responding to a 911 call, outside a residential complex on North Bridge Street She had been returning home from a local business, the passenger door of her car wide open with her belongings spread throughout the front yard, according to an affidavit.

 Fealey, who knew her alleged killer, was pronounced dead at the scene, authorities said.

-Dash cam surveillance footage captured a man in a grey sweatshirt and black face gator, and thick-cushioned sneakers just before 11 p.m. standing at the intersection of North Bridge and Cliff streets in Somerville, right near the crime scene, police said.
+Dashcam surveillance footage captured a man in a gray sweatshirt and black face gator, and thick-cushioned sneakers just before 11 p.m. standing at the intersection of North Bridge and Cliff streets in Somerville, right near the crime scene, police said.

 Days later, Shroitman was found wearing clear latex gloves cleaning his car, and officers could smell the odor of bleach coming from a puddle, found near the driver’s side door of his Toyota Camry, police paperwork says.
 On East Cliff Street, police found a discarded latex glove with blood on it.